FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 The number of entries in this repeating group, called NumInGroup in FIX.

-##### Number of repeating groups
+#### Number of repeating groups

-A count nested repeating groups in this repeating group.
+A count of the nested repeating groups in this repeating group.

 #### Number of variable-length fields